peonmodel/GamesRoom/README.md

 i.e. room & chat is fine, but room & games are not
 - for publication of collection with restricted fields, fields MUST be top level due to DDP MergeBox limitations https://github.com/meteor/meteor/issues/998
+- componentWillReceiveProps only change when data changes
+- componentWillUpdate changes lower down the line, right before render